vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 applicable ordinary CNAME records that are not synthesized from DNAME records MUST be included along with their RRSIGs.

-Clients MUST be prepared to encounter (validated) alias loops, and MAY then conclude that the requested TLSA RRset therefore does not exist.
-Servers MUST NOT assume that clients will handle CNAME alias loops gracefully.
 In case of a server-side DNS problem, servers may be unable to construct the authentication chain and would then have no choice but to omit the extension.

 In the case of a denial of existence response, the authentication chain MUST include all DNSSEC signed records from the trust-anchor